GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: I've been working on our group website for the submission in the Reading in the Philippine History **Thoughts**: The website we created was a free bootstrap template and we revised it to be our website in our subject.
 The website is great with the most notable feature of responsiveness.

+### Day 93: May 14, 2021 | Friday

+**Today's Progress**: Helped my friend koyk2 in fixing his code in Savings Account program in Java
+**Thoughts**: It was a big day today, I work on my school assignments and help my friend in fixing his program.